-Usually, I've found the fastest way to make lots of customized example sentences is to work with a tutor on iTalki.com If money is an issue, you can potentially language exchange partners from iTalki for free, (if you help them with learning your native language).
-I chat about how I do that here: https://fluent-forever.com/italki-tutor-guide/
+We've found the fastest way to make lots of customized example sentences is to work with a tutor on iTalki.com If money is an issue, you can potentially look for language exchange partners from iTalki for free (if you help them with learning your native language).
+You can read about Gabe's personal experience and ideas on it here: https://fluent-forever.com/italki-tutor-guide/

 That should gradually build a comfortable familiarity with the language's conjugation patterns.